 'RED EPAZOTE'.
 Nice variety with red stems and leaf-veins, with broader leaves than the usual type.
 Good flavor.
 Germinates in 1 - 3 weeks.

 —Chenopodium giganteum.
 (1000) CHEN-20.
 Packet: $2.50

 Click for photo »

 'PURPLE GOOSEFOOT', 'TREE SPINACH'.
 Young leaves are a striking iridescent magenta-red with crystalline red powder.
 Long panicles of flowers.
 The stem is striped red and is very strong for its light weight due to a spiral twist.
 Large tall annual to 6 - 8 feet.
 Birds are fond of the seeds, and the leaves have been used as a spinach in the Mediterranean, by South African Bantu, and here in the U.S. Tender young leaves are good in salads.
-Germinates best with KNO3 or GA-3.
+Germinates in 1 - 4 weeks, best with KNO3 or GA-3.

 —Chenopodium Quinoa 'Brilliant Rainbow'.
 (100) CHEN-25BR.
 Packet: $2.50 OTC ORGANIC SEED

 Reselected from Rainbow for the brightest, most brilliant colors.
 Nice!
 Germinates in a week.

 'QUINOA'.
 An important high-protein (12 - 19%) grain of the Andes, with good amino acid balance and 58% starch.
 A staple for millions of Andeans, the development of low-elevation types is helping its spread.
 Seed washed in water before cooking to remove saponins which protect from pests.
 Hardy, easily grown annual to 4 - 6 feet, with large seedheads.
 The leaves, stem-tips and young flowers are excellent in salads, having a mild sweet flavor, and very succulent.
 Also good cooked like spinach or added to soups.
 Germinates in 1 - 2 weeks.